papa-fish/mha-ccg-companion-app/readme.md

 ## Installation

-To get started with the MHA Companion App, follow these steps:
+To get started with the MHA CCG Companion App, follow these steps:

 1. Clone the repository to your local machine: